Treasury to start paying out $350B in state and local aid - WTMJ

 Associated Press

-The Treasury Department on Monday launched its $350 billion program to distribute aid to state and local governments, giving the U.S. economy an added boost after relatively modest hiring in April.
+The Treasury Department on Monday launched its $350 billion program to distribute aid to state and local governments, giving the U.S. economy an added boost as President Joe Biden sought to assure the country that stronger growth is coming.

-The aid is part of President Joe Biden’s larger $1.9 trillion coronavirus relief package that became law in March.
+The aid is part of Biden’s larger $1.9 trillion coronavirus relief package that became law in March.
 Administration officials said payments could begin to go out in the coming days to eligible governments, allowing state, local, territorial and tribal officials to offset the economic damage from the coronavirus pandemic.
+The announcement came after the government reported Friday that just 266,000 jobs were added in April — a miss that the president felt obligated to address from the White House on Monday.

+“We’re moving in the right direction,” Biden said.
+“Our economic plan is working.
+I never said — and no serious analyst ever suggested — that climbing out of the deep, deep hole our economy was in would be simple, easy, immediate or perfectly steady.”

+Republican lawmakers have suggested that his relief package, with its extra unemployment benefits, has hurt hiring because people can earn more money by staying at home than working.
+But Biden emphasized that much of the money is still being disbursed and noted the new portal for state and local government aid.

 But Treasury has also placed restrictions.
 Officials said the funds should not be used by state and local governments to cut taxes, pay down debt or bolster reserve funds.

-The funding could provide a jolt of growth to the economy after the government reported Friday that employers added a disappointing 266,000 jobs in April, a sign of how difficult it can be to restart an economy despite an unprecedented degree of federal assistance.
-Labor Department figures show that local governments are still down nearly a million jobs since February 2020, right before the pandemic began to cause mass layoffs amid shutdowns.
+The funding could provide a jolt of growth after the unemployment rate ticked up slightly to 6.1% in April, a sign of how difficult it can be to restart an economy despite an unprecedented degree of federal assistance.
+Labor Department figures show that state and local governments are still down roughly 1.3 million jobs since the pandemic began more than a year ago.

 The aid to state and local governments has largely been pushed by Democrats, who remember how these vital sectors of the economy weighed down the recovery from the 2008 financial crisis and caused relatively modest growth.
 Republican lawmakers generally opposed the aid because they said it would encourage wasteful spending and noted that state tax revenues had generally rebounded from the downturn.